This recipe for Homemade Cheesecake results in a creamy, light cheesecake with a crisp graham cracker crust.

 - Springform Pan: A 9-inch springform pan is essential for making a cheesecake.
 Technically you can use a 9-inch cake pan, but it is next to impossible to slice pretty slices from a cake pan.

 - Cream Cheese: Do NOT use fat-free cream cheese for cheesecake.
-Neufchatel or ⅓ less fat cream cheese works fine, but regular cream cheese is best.
+Neufchatel or ⅓ less fat cream cheese works fine, but regular, full-fat cream cheese is best.
 It is also essential for the cream cheese to be at room temperature so that it incorporates evenly into the batter.

 - For the Crust: This recipe calls for a traditional graham cracker crust mixed with butter and sugar.
 Feel free to use chocolate graham crackers, vanilla wafers, or even gingersnaps in place of the graham crackers.

 Making cheesecake is not hard, but it is more time-consuming than some other recipes.
 However, the effort is so worth the results.
-I will walk you through all my tips for making the perfect cheesecake, so you can have a perfect cheesecake yourself!
+I will walk you through all my tips for making the perfect cheesecake, so you too can have perfect results.

 Step One: Prepare Graham Cracker Crust